A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: RQ : How are software artifacts being extracted, prepared, and used in DL-based approaches for SE tasks?

 \subsubsection{Opportunities for Future Work}

 Throughout our study, it was clear that certain types of SE artifacts have not yet been analyzed using DL-based approaches.
 Specifically, we identified that software requirements, software dependencies, and software licenses have not been mined or studied using DL architectures.
-This suggests that these and other underrepresented data types not included in Figure~\ref{fig:datatypes} could be ripe for future DL applications.

-\mybox{\textbf{Summary of Results for RQ$_{2A}$}:}{gray!60}{gray!20}{Our analysis found that researchers have explored a variety of different types of SE data in conjunction with DL techniques, with the main types of data utilized being \textit{source code}, \textit{I/O examples}, \textit{natural language}, \textit{repository metadata}, and \textit{visual data}.
+This suggests that these and other underrepresented data types not included in Fig.~\ref{fig:datatypes} could be ripe for future DL applications.
+In addition to analyzing some of the underrepresented data types, we believe there is an opportunity to combine multiple data types for a more complete representation of the SE data.
+The ability to consider and combine multiple representations should provide a more meaningful representation of the SE task and could lead to better deep learning solutions.
+Additionally, there are a number of different data types that could potentially be applied to different SE tasks.
+For example, contextual flow graphs (CFGs) have only been considered when looking at code comprehension task but information contained in CFGs could prove to be useful for tasks such as code summarization and program repair among others. \mybox{\textbf{Summary of Results for RQ$_{2A}$}:}{gray!60}{gray!20}{Our analysis found that researchers have explored a variety of different types of SE data in conjunction with DL techniques, with the main types of data utilized being \textit{source code} ($\approx59.78\%$), \textit{I/O examples} ($\approx7.89\%$), \textit{natural language} ($\approx12.16\%$), \textit{repository metadata} ($\approx7.24\%$), and \textit{visual data} ($\approx5.26\%$).
 These data types were often tightly associated with a given SE task.}